 Revolutionizing Sales Forecasting with a Baseball Twist

-At this candidate’s company, the CEO was obsessed with forecasting accuracy, demanding actual revenue be within 1% of the forecast.
-Miss it, even by a hair, and sales leadership faced the heat – even if they exceeded the target.
-The CEO called this trifecta of pipeline, forecast, and actual revenue the Power Alley.
-It’s a term that slides perfectly into Baseline Selling terminology and, more importantly, I see it as a way to fix a universal sales problem: inaccurate forecasting.
+At this candidate’s former company, the CEO was obsessed with forecasting accuracy, demanding actual revenue be within 1% of the forecast.
+Miss it, even by a hair, and sales leadership faced the heat – even when they exceeded the target.
+The CEO named this forecasting accuracy the Power Alley.
+It’s a name that slides perfectly into Baseline Selling terminology and, more importantly, I see it as a way to fix a universal sales problem: inaccurate forecasting.
+With a little bit of tweaking, it can be a grand slam for CEOs and sales teams alike.

 Why Forecasting Accuracy Matters